 Existing Leisure properties

-This type of property usually has the advantage of having a D2 Assembly and Leisure Usage already in place so no delays or uncertainty of change of use being granted.
+This type of property usually has the advantage of having a Class E (used to be D2) Assembly and Leisure Usage already in place so no delays or uncertainty of change of use being granted.
 These type of buildings typically are in good locations and in good condition requiring less building works, have adequate car parking and a nicer exterior appearance (glass frontage etc) Examples of such buildings are gyms, swimming pools, cinemas and nightclubs.
 The rent and rates of such properties are likely to be slightly lower than the prime retail units discussed above.

 So you know what type of building to look out for, what happens next?

 What are the initial steps?